 From the second your ad shows up in front of a consumer, they instantly build an expectation in their mind as to how the experience will unfold.
 Different thoughts race through their head; Will you get there in a hurry?
 Have you done this numerous times?
 Do you know anything about insurance claims?
 How long does this process take?
 Will my home be okay?
 Am I in good hands?
 What are my options?

 Tension mounts when the expectation and the experience do not match.
 The wider the gap between the two, the more frustration there will be on both sides of the equation.
 Wide gaps usually mean unhappy consumers and low margin.
-Neither of these are good for your business.
+Neither is good for your business.

 Here are four steps you must do, and do well, to get more water removal leads: